You are here

 A higher rate of compensation for incapacity is automatically paid during the first 45 weeks of payment.
 Beyond 45 weeks the rate of compensation is dependent on the number of hours the person is working.

-The SRCA and MRCA contain provisions for calculating the rate of payment, depending on whether the person has accumulated less or more than 45 weeks of incapacity payments due to their accepted condition/s.
-Essentially, a person receives payment at a rate equal to 100% of their NWE/NE (with reductions for earnings and Commonwealth-funded superannuation) for the first 45 weeks of payment (this is called a maximum rate compensation week (SRCA) or maximum rate week (MRCA)).
+The DRCA and MRCA contain provisions for calculating the rate of payment, depending on whether the person has accumulated less or more than 45 weeks of incapacity payments due to their accepted condition/s.
+Essentially, a person receives payment at a rate equal to 100% of their NWE/NE (with reductions for earnings and Commonwealth-funded superannuation) for the first 45 weeks of payment (this is called a maximum rate compensation week (DRCA) or maximum rate week (MRCA)).

 After 45 weeks in payment an adjustment percentage is applied to the NWE/NE between 75 and 100% depending on the amount of hours the person is in employment.
 Employment may be paid or part of a work trial via a rehabilitation plan.